What is property transfer tax in the Netherlands?

 How much is the transfer tax in the Netherlands?

-For example, if you and your partner are both under 35 and buying a property in the Netherlands worth €490,000, you qualify for the first-time buyer exemption.
-This means you don’t pay the 2% transfer tax, saving €9,800 in closing costs.
+If you and your partner are both under 35 and buy a property in the Netherlands worth €490,000, you qualify for the first-time buyer exemption.
+This means you don’t pay the 2% transfer tax, saving €9,800 in closing costs in 2026.

-If you and your partner are both over 35 years old and you buy a property for €490,000, you will need to pay the 2% transfer tax.
+If you and your partner are both over 35 years old and you buy a property for €490,000, you will need to pay the 2% transfer tax in 2026.

 If one of you is 36 and the other is 33, only the portion of the property purchased by the partner under 35 is exempt from the transfer tax.
 The partner over 35 will pay 2% on their share, while the younger partner pays 0%.

-Property investors or residents planning to buy a second home—such as a holiday home, rental property, or any property not intended for their primary residence—are required to pay a transfer tax of 10.4%.
+Property investors or residents planning to buy a second home—such as a holiday home, rental property, or any property not intended for their primary residence—are required to pay a transfer tax of 8% in 2026.

 This higher rate was introduced to regulate the real estate market and create more opportunities for first-time buyers to enter the Dutch housing market.